Fascism in Bulgaria: Interpretations in North Macedonia

 During the Second World War, the Kingdom of Bulgaria occupied the territory of what is today North Macedonia, then Yugoslav province called Vardar Banovina, where domestic policy of forced Serbianisation was implemented since the Balkan wars.
-There are evidences, initially the Slavic population greeted Bulgarian army with great enthusiasm, while pro-Bulgarian feelings in it prevailed.
-Moreover in the latest stages of the war, almost all of that area was cleansed of German units by the Bulgarian army, by which the local population, calmly accepted the Bulgarian military presence.
-Bulgaria switched sides in the war in September 1944, but although the Bulgarian army drove the Germans out of this region then, today the Macedonian historiography has played down its role for ethnopolitical reasons.
-Because of that, the Macedonian historians consider this period "Bulgarian fascist occupation" and have glorified the weak communist resistance there.
+There are evidences, initially the Slavic population greeted Bulgarian army with great enthusiasm, as an effect of the previous repressive Serbian rule, while pro-Bulgarian feelings in it prevailed.
+However, afterwards the Bulgarian regime started a policy of Bulgarianization, they set up some youth organisations inspired by fascist ideas.
+Thus estranging the population as the occupation went on.
+Macedonian historiography considers this period as the "Bulgarian fascist occupation" and have glorified the communist resistance there which was weak until 1943.
+Bulgaria switched sides in the war in September 1944, and almost all of that area was cleansed of German units by the Bulgarian army, by which the local population, calmly accepted the Bulgarian military presence as a result of the idea of a future federation between Yugoslavia and Bulgaria that was being promoted.
+Although the Bulgarian army drove the Germans out of this region then, today the Macedonian historiography has played down its role.